bitsharescrude/CRUDE.LVRG/README.md

 # CRUDE.LVRG

 # Description
-This asset is used as a bitshares investment instrument.
+This asset is reward token for bitsharescrude

 # Asset Parameters
 - Max Supply 180,028,525.000000